-CONSUMPTION AND POSSESSION

-Buprenorphine, Cannabis, Cocaine, 'Ecstasy', Heroin, Ketamine, Lysergide(LSD), Mephedrone, Methamphetamine, Nimetazepam, New Psychoactive Substances (NPS), Piperazines
+CONSUMPTION AND POSSESSION Buprenorphine, Cannabis, Cocaine, 'Ecstasy', Heroin, Ketamine, Lysergide(LSD), Mephedrone, Methamphetamine, Nimetazepam, New Psychoactive Substances (NPS), Piperazines

-Op to 10 years of imprisonment and \$20 000
+Up to 10 years of imprisonment and \$20 000

-NOTE: For consumption of Heroin, Methamphetamine, 'Ecstasy', Ketamine, Cocaine, Cannabis, Nimetazepan and Buprenorphine
+NOTE: For consumption of Heroin, Methamphetamine, 'Ecstasy', Ketamine, Cocaine, Cannabis, Nimetazepam and Buprenorphine and subsequent time, they are liable for long-term imprisonment and caning.

 First and second time drug abusers undergo rehabilitation treatment at a DRC.
-However, for those who abuse specified drugs and are caught the third and subsequent time, they are liable for long-term imprisonment and caning.
+However, for those who abuse specified drugs and are caught the third